Klovach/Digital-Portfolio-Template/README.md

 ✅ **User-Friendly**: Designed with beginners in mind, this template requires little experience with HTML/CSS skills, making it perfect for those new to digital portfolios.

-✏️ **Easy Customization**: Personalize your portfolio to reflect your style with customizable colors, fonts, and layouts.
+✏️ **Easy Customization**: Personalize your portfolio to reflect your style with customizable colors, fonts, and images.

 📱 **Responsive Design**: Your portfolio will look great on any device, ensuring a seamless viewing experience for your visitors.